dvisger/r-training/R Intermediate/Presentation.md

   - Vector, Matrix, Lists, Data frames
 -  Understand how to use functions and packages
 -  Able to import data into the environment
--  Start a project and why you would want to organize work this way
+-  Able to create and use a project

 Logistics
 ========================================================